wulu-epic/piano-visualiser/README.md

 - **Visualise MIDI Files:** Piano Visualiser allows you to visualize MIDI files, displaying the notes in real-time as they are played.

-- **Real-time Keyboard Input:** It enables you to play notes from your keyboard and visualizes those notes in real-time on the screen.
+- **Real-time Keyboard Input:** It enables you to play notes from your MIDI keyboard and visualizes those notes in real-time on the screen.

 - **Record & Playback MIDI:** Piano Visualiser supports MIDI recording, allowing you to record your performances and play them back later.